My newest Victorian Articulated Paper Doll

 She had a few other issues: The vintage brads she was put together with had started to corrode causing some issues to the paper.
 The holes in the arms were put in the wrong place and the brads used were way to large causing the doll to have huge holes where there should only have been small ones.
 She also lost part of a finger on the gloved hand that is damaged.
 However - for being over 100 years old she is still in hanging in there.

-This is what she looked like when I pulled her out of the shipping envelope.
+Before - This is what she looked like after I took her brads out and scanned her |

 Originally when this doll was produced she was intended to come with blue gloved hands and bloomered legs that had blue stockings and shoes to match her bodice.
 This doll also came in several sizes.
 The one I purchased is the largest and would make a doll @14 inches tall after she is assembled.